pianoroll/SUPRA/midi-spec/index.md

 row in the original image.
 Time 0 in the MIDI file is the position of the first musical note hole in the image, which is at the image row given in the <b>FIRST_HOLE</b> metadata parameter.
-If the first "musical" hole is an expression hole, the final "expression" MIDI file may have silence at the start of the MIDI file, since the expression holes are silenced or removed from the expression MIDI files.
+If the first "musical" hole is an expression hole, the final "expressive" MIDI file may have silence at the start of the MIDI file, since the expression holes are silenced or removed from the expressive MIDI files.

 ### Acceleration emulation ###